benjaminmodayil/benjaminmodayil/README.md

 I'm a **Senior Frontend Engineer** in Raleigh, NC with `8+ years` specializing in the `React` and `JavaScript` ecosystem, delivering scalable applications across multiple industries.
 Recently focused on **AI-assisted development workflows** and building modern web applications with `SvelteKit`.

-## 🚀 Open to New Roles

-I'm actively seeking my next frontend engineering position where I can contribute my expertise in `React`, `TypeScript`, and modern web technologies.

 ## Current Role

 <table>